MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Contact.md

 ---
-title: Contact – Common Data Model | Microsoft Docs
+title: Contact
-description: Person with whom a business unit has a relationship, such as customer, supplier, and colleague.
+description: Person with whom a business unit has a relationship, such as customer, supplier, and colleague. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
 ---

 # Contact